Jayharer/Fujaira-port-analysis/README.md

 QTY     : Cargo(Commodity) quantity
 SHIPPER : Company that transports(supply) goods by sea.

-# project consist of three part
+# project consist of four part

 # Part one
 Read raw dataset remove duplicate and write into new file using R.